balenaltd/handbook/balena-labs-residency.md

 No worries, the labs team is here to help you.
 The best thing to do is to post on the /balenalabs flow on FlowDock and let everyone know you're struggling for ideas.
 This is a great opportunity for us all to get to know you better, find out the things you like to do, and brainstorm project ideas for you.

 ## Building the project
-You will gain a mentor as part of your residency, called a [project sherpa](https://github.com/balena-io/balena-io/wiki/Labs:-Project-Sherpa).
+You will gain a mentor as part of your residency, called a [project guide](https://github.com/balena-io/balena-io/wiki/Labs:-Project-Guide).
 This person is an old hand at project building, and will help guide you.
 They will help you to understand how we work, the development loop(s) and what makes a good project into a great project.
-This role of project sherpa should be fluid, so although you will initially be paired with someone, that won't be set in stone.
-If your project is in an area where another balenaista has some expertise - that person can slide into the sherpa role for you.
+This role of project guide should be fluid, so although you will initially be paired with someone, that won't be set in stone.
+If your project is in an area where another balenaista has some expertise - that person can slide into the guide role for you.

 ### Add it to balenaHub
 We want the resident projects to add to our catalogue of great things for users to make use of, and try the balena platform with.
 So the labs team will work with you to polish your project, test it and make sure it works well, and get it added to hub.
 The process to follow is [here](https://hub.balena.io/submit), but reach out to the team if you need more help.